How long do I need to wait for an appointment?

 Arranging an appointment:

-Your completed form will be sent to our administrator who will contact you via email.
+Your enquiry will be sent to our administrator who will contact you.
 Appointments are allocated in the order they are received by our administrator.
+We aim to process all appointment requests within 5 working days of receipt.

-You will be invited to attend a Wellbeing Group Session or offered the first available appointment with one of the Mental Health Co-ordinators or Wellbeing Advisor.
+You will be invited to attend the first available appointment with one of the Mental Health Team.

-You will need to respond to the email confirming your availability within 48 hours; if you do not respond within this time, we may need to offer the group session or appointment to another student.
+You will need to respond, confirming your availability within 48 hours; if you do not respond within this time, we may need to offer the appointment to another student.

 The appointment we offer you will be the first one available.
 If you tell us that you cannot attend the appointment offered because the date/time is not convenient, you will have to wait longer to be seen by one of the team.